KaVa: Latent Reasoning via Compressed KV-Cache Distillation: Background and Related Works

 Complementary directions emphasize soft or hybrid traces: SoftCoT \citep{xu-etal-2025-softcot} injects soft thought tokens projected into the backbone's representation space to improve reasoning without altering hard-token generation, and Token Assorted \citep{su2025tokenassorted} mixes latent discrete tokens produced by a VQ-VAE with text tokens to shorten traces while maintaining accuracy.

-Our method is orthogonal, addressing the core challenge in latent reasoning, the absence of a direct supervision signal for these internal thoughts.
+\rebuttle{System1.5 \citep{wang2025system} relies on a two-stage pipeline: first, a student model is aligned with a teacher model and subsequently a router is learned to encourage early exit via depth-wise and stepwise shortcuts.} Our method is orthogonal, addressing the core challenge in latent reasoning, the absence of a direct supervision signal for these internal thoughts.

 \paragraph{KV-cache Compression.} KV-cache compression for reasoning focuses on trimming long, redundant thinking while preserving accuracy and throughput.
 R-KV~\citep{cai2025r} compresses on-the-fly by jointly scoring importance and redundancy to retain near-full performance with roughly 10–30\% of the KV-cache on math reasoning, while KeyDiff \citep{park2025keydiff} offers a key-similarity–based eviction rule that preserves salient semantics under tight budgets.
-Other strategies such HeadKV~\citep{fu2025not}, PyramidKV~\citep{cai2024pyramidkv}, LESS \citep{DongY0WCC24}, and Eigen~Attention~\citep{saxena-etal-2024-eigen}, provide complementary reductions via head selection, hierarchical/pyramidal retention, importance-aware mixed-precision, and low-rank attention, yielding robust long-context and reasoning behavior.
+Other strategies such as HeadKV~\citep{fu2025not}, PyramidKV~\citep{cai2024pyramidkv}, LESS \citep{DongY0WCC24}, and Eigen~Attention~\citep{saxena-etal-2024-eigen}, provide complementary reductions via head selection, hierarchical/pyramidal retention, importance-aware mixed-precision, and low-rank attention, yielding robust long-context and reasoning behavior.
 KV-Distill~\citep{chari2025kv} instead learns a lightweight adaptor that compresses long-context KV-caches and trains a compressed-cache student to match a full-cache teacher via output-level KL alignment.
-In contrast, our proposed approach treats the teacher's compressed KV-cache as supervision targets and distills them directly into the student's latent reasoning steps, aligning internal KV trajectories across the thinking process and directly addressing the lack of supervision for continuous thoughts.
+In contrast, our proposed approach \rebuttle{uses existing learning-free compression methods and} treats the teacher's compressed KV-cache as supervision targets and distills them directly into the student's latent reasoning steps.

+\rebuttle{As a result, the student model can directly generate the compressed KV-cache at inference time, bypassing an expensive step of generating the full CoT traces.}